Acknowlegements

 Giovanni Abete Provided detailed phonetic transcription for many Malekula languages

-Sandrine Bessis Edited and transcribed all languages of Epi Island
+Sandrine Bessis Recorded and transcribed languages of Epi Island in 2019

 Hans-Jörg Bibiko Programmer and maintainer of the data repository, assisted with data curation and data converting